Probate & Trust Administration

 - Estates with assets totaling less than $100,000 and no real estate may be settled by way of an affidavit procedure

-- Assets with beneficiary designations such as life insurance policies
+- Assets tiled with Beneficiary Designations such as life insurance policies

-- Bank accounts or joint tenant with right of survivorship or payable on death
+- Bank accounts jointly held or with right of survivorship or Payable on Death or Transfer of Death

 - Assets subject to a Community Property Agreement

-Losing a loved one is always difficult.
-Elder Law Group PLLC works with you to streamline the estate administration process.
+Where probate is necessary and beneficial, Elder Law Group PLLC works with you to streamline the estate administration process.
 Probate fees are based on the services rendered, not a percentage of the estate value.
-A properly planned estate anticipating probate is a gift to your family and loved ones.
-Let us help you with the planning necessary to make the process as easy as possible by:
+A well-planned Asset Protection Estate Plan™ simplifies the probate process, protects assets and truly is a gift to your family and loved ones.
+Let us help you with the planning necessary to make the probate and estate administration process as easy as possible by:

 - Avoiding probate where it is not necessary or beneficial